Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 11-14, 2025 | Request a meeting

 While some retailers and CPG companies still rely on spreadsheets and manual calculations, such high-powered statistical analysis is best executed by specialized software designed to process enormous supply chain data sets.
 The best software transparently shows users what data is being used to build forecasts and how the forecasts are being calculated.
 Modern demand forecasting softwareautomates difficult and time-consuming decisions, using machine learning to optimize predictions.

-2. Demand forecasting methodology: How to create your forecast
+2. Demand forecasting methods: How to create your forecast

 Traditionally, retailers and CPG companies have created baseline forecasts using time-series modeling, looking at historical data to predict future demand.
 These forecasts were often adjusted based on causal modeling and manual input.
-Modern companies, though, have replaced these older approaches to demand forecasting with machine learning.
+Modern companies, though, have replaced these demand forecasting methods with machine learning.

 2.1 Machine learning improves demand forecast accuracy